dead-tech/argparse-cpp/README.md

 ### Download source code from latest release

-Click on the releases header on the right side of the GitHub page or navigate [here](https://github.com/dead-tech/argparse-cpp/releases)
+Click on the releases header on the right side of the GitHub page or navigate [here](https://github.com/dead-tech/argparse-cpp/releases).

-Scroll down to the assets section and download the source code (zip or tar.gz)
+Scroll down to the assets section and download the source code (zip or tar.gz).
 ### Downloading the header file

 - Get the file through wget
    ```console
    $ wget https://raw.githubusercontent.com/dead-tech/argparse-cpp/main/include/argparse/argparse.hpp
    ```
-- Add the file into your include path
-- Include the file in your source dode

 ### Cloning the repo